 If you are stuck with the foundation, adding a few drops of moisturizer to the foundation before the application will lighten the foundation.

 However, ensure that the moisturizer and the foundation are both either silicone or water-based.

 Adjust the amount of moisturizer and foundation until you are satisfied with the color.
 You can also:

 - Use the foundation to contour.

 - Mix the foundation with a lighter shade.

-Finding a suitable foundation for your skin type can be difficult especially when your “perfectly matched foundation shade” becomes an illusion.
-However, don’t be discourage.
-Instead sample foundations before buying.
-When samples are not available purchase foundations from stores that accept returns to reduce your risk and to avoid buyer’s remorse.
-Until next time stay chicly, poised and driven!
+Finding a suitable foundation for your skin type can be difficult, especially when your “perfectly matched foundation shade” becomes an illusion.

-Which foundation you like but oxidizes like crazy?
+Which foundation do you like, but oxidizes like crazy?